anisotropi4/nutcracker/README.md

 # nutcracker
-Dual R and python3 environment for R version 4.3.1 and the lastest python
+R and python3 environments for R version 4.3.1 and the latest python

 For reasons, and in no small part to my trying to set up a working environment with libraries, here is a go at a build system for R and dependencies